 All-purpose seasoning.
 Look for a simple blend that’s a combination of salty and savory.
-We use our Cooks With Soul’s Soul Dust, made with salt, pepper, and garlic.
+We like to include one made with salt, black pepper, and garlic powder.

 Blackening rub.
-We make our own version, which combines the spicy, earthy and savory blends of cayenne pepper, rosemary, thyme, and a few other key ingredients, but you can also find good blends at your local grocery store.
-They might also be called blackening seasoning or blackened seasoning.
+We prefer a blend that incorporates spicy, earthy, and savory flavors like cayenne pepper, rosemary, and thyme.
+At your local grocery store these blends might also be called blackening seasoning or blackened seasoning.

 Unsalted butter.
 This is a key ingredient to this dish, because as the butter begins to brown it adds a nutty flavor that perfectly complements the spices and herbs from the blackening rub.

 When making blackened catfish, there are a couple of keys to success.

 A large cast-iron skillet or other heavy-bottomed skillet

 A fish spatula or other wide, thin metal spatula that lets you flip the fish easily, without disturbing the crust you’ve worked to build up

 When working with blackening spices, you want to make sure that you give the fish time to absorb the spice mixture and begin to sweat a little so that you do not lose all your spice on the prep table.